Healthy Programs at Your Place of Worship

 Implementation of at Least One Health Education-Based Organizational Practice

 You have an opportunity to provide education about chronic disease prevention and management to help your congregation, volunteers and staff live healthier lives.
 This is important as nearly 3 million people in Louisiana adults have at least one chronic disease, which includes heart disease, stroke, cancer, Type 2 Diabetes, obesity and arthritis.9 In addition, almost half of those adults have two or more chronic diseases, many of which share the same cause.9

-By implementing this benchmark, your organization will be putting vital health education-based practices into action that promote healthy behaviors, prevent chronic disease and help move Louisiana’s health forward.
+By implementing this benchmark, your organization will support vital health education-based practices that promote healthy behaviors, prevent chronic disease and help move Louisiana’s health forward.

 Adoption of at least one of these practices will help your organization meet this benchmark: